|9-105.300||Approval Requirements for Money Laundering Cases|

 Third, it should be noted that § 5322 of Title 31 is the penalty provision for violations of other sections of subchapter II of chapter 53 of Title 18 (i.e., §§ 5311-5328); § 5322 does not set out an offense which can be committed.
 However, we will interpret this provision to include violations of other sections of Title 31 which are punishable under § 5322.

-Notifications pursuant to this provision should be sent to: Chief, Asset Forfeiture and Money Laundering Section, Criminal Division.
-The form which should be used for this notification can be found in the Criminal Resource Manual at 2185.
+Notifications pursuant to this provision should be sent to: Chief, Money Laundering and Asset Recovery Section, Criminal Division.
+A form is available to Department attorneys.

 9-105.330 - Consultation and Reporting Requirements

-Consultation with the Criminal Division's Asset Forfeiture and Money Laundering Section (AFMLS) will provide a means to ensure the orderly development of the case law and to assist prosecutors in applying these statutes in a consistent manner.
-In the following instances, United States Attorneys' Offices must consult with AFMLS prior to the filing of an indictment or a civil or criminal complaint.
+Consultation with the Criminal Division's MLARS will provide a means to ensure the orderly development of the case law and to assist prosecutors in applying these statutes in a consistent manner.
+In the following instances, United States Attorneys' Offices must consult with MLARS prior to the filing of an indictment or a civil or criminal complaint.
 As noted below, some of these investigations or prosecutions are also subject to a separate reporting requirement.

 Cases Involving Financial Crimes.
-In any case in which the conduct to be charged as "specified unlawful activity" under §§ 1956 and 1957 consists primarily of one or more financial or fraud offenses, and in which the financial and money laundering offenses are so closely connected with each other that there is no clear delineation between the underlying financial crime and the money laundering offense, no indictment or complaint may be filed without prior consultation with AFMLS, Criminal Division.
+In any case in which the conduct to be charged as "specified unlawful activity" under §§ 1956 and 1957 consists primarily of one or more financial or fraud offenses, and in which the financial and money laundering offenses are so closely connected with each other that there is no clear delineation between the underlying financial crime and the money laundering offense, no indictment or complaint may be filed without prior consultation with MLARS, Criminal Division.
 (This issue is often referred to as the "merger" issue.)
-Such prosecutions must be authorized by the district's United States Attorney and must be reported to AFMLS in accordance with Criminal Resource Manual 2187.

 Explanation: Sections 1956 and 1957 both require that the property involved in the money laundering transaction be the proceeds of specified unlawful activity at the time that the transaction occurs.
 The statute does not define when property becomes "proceeds," but the context implies that the property will have been derived from an already completed offense, or a completed phase of an ongoing offense, before it is laundered.
 Therefore, as a general rule, neither § 1956 nor § 1957 should be used where the same financial transaction represents both the money laundering offense and a part of the specified unlawful activity generating the proceeds being laundered.

 - Certain Promotion Cases.
-In any case where the conduct to be charged as money laundering under § 1956(a)(1)(A)(i) consists of a financial transaction alleged to have promoted the "specified unlawful activity" that generated the proceeds, and where both money laundering and the "specified unlawful activity" itself are being charged as offenses, no indictment or complaint may be filed without prior consultation with AFMLS, Criminal Division.
-Such prosecutions must be authorized by the district's United States Attorney and must be reported to AFMLS in accordance with Criminal Resource Manual 2187.
+In any case where the conduct to be charged as money laundering under § 1956(a)(1)(A)(i) consists of a financial transaction alleged to have promoted the "specified unlawful activity" that generated the proceeds, and where both money laundering and the "specified unlawful activity" itself are being charged as offenses, no indictment or complaint may be filed without prior consultation with MLARS, Criminal Division.

-Prosecutions in Receipt and Deposit Cases: In any case when the conduct to be charged as money laundering under § 1956 or § 1957, or where the basis for a forfeiture action under § 981 consists of the deposit of proceeds of specified unlawful activity into a domestic financial institution account that is clearly identifiable as belonging to the person(s) who committed the specified unlawful activity, no indictment or complaint may be filed without prior consultation with the Asset Forfeiture and Money Laundering Section.
+Prosecutions in Receipt and Deposit Cases: In any case when the conduct to be charged as money laundering under § 1956 or § 1957, or where the basis for a forfeiture action under § 981 consists of the deposit of proceeds of specified unlawful activity into a domestic financial institution account that is clearly identifiable as belonging to the person(s) who committed the specified unlawful activity, no indictment or complaint may be filed without prior consultation with MLARS.

 Explanation: One of the major concerns expressed about the use of the money laundering statutes involves a class of money laundering cases often referred to as "receipt and deposit" cases.
 "Receipt and deposit" cases are those kinds of cases where a person obtains proceeds from specified unlawful activity, which that person committed, and then deposits the proceeds into a bank account that is clearly identifiable as belonging to that person.
 In that type of transaction, there is generally no concealment involved and the transaction is conducted so that the person can use or enjoy the proceeds of the specified unlawful activity.